 Stable Housing and Supports

-Aim: Create and enhance cross-sector collaborations and programming so that all Central Oregonians have equitable access to skilled, evidence based substance (licit and illicit) and alcohol misuse prevention, as well as evidenced based intervention, treatment, and recovery services that are culturally responsive and trauma-informed.
+Aim: Create and enhance cross-sector collaborations and programming so that all Central Oregonians have equitable access to skilled, evidence-based substance (licit and illicit) and alcohol misuse prevention, as well as evidence-based intervention, treatment, and recovery services that are culturally responsive and trauma-informed.

 Upstream Prevention: Promotion of Individual Well-Being